 The Timing of Intergenerational Transfers, Tax Policy, and Aggregate Savings

-Suggested citation: Altig, David, and Steven Davis, 1989.
-“The Timing of Intergenerational Transfers, Tax Policy, and Aggregate Savings,” Federal Reserve Bank of Cleveland, Working Paper no. 89-17.
+Altig, David, and Steven Davis.
+1989.
+“The Timing of Intergenerational Transfers, Tax Policy, and Aggregate Savings” Federal Reserve Bank of Cleveland, Working Paper No. 89-17.